adventuremomblog

 This is a great option if you love connecting with the outdoors during the day and want to experience luxury indoors at night.

-The premium cottages include one-bedroom, plus an overhead loft area to comfortably accommodate up to 6 guests.
-Other amenities include a private bathroom, flat-screen cable TV, heat and air conditioning, an electric fireplace, plus a kitchen with full-sized appliances, cookware, dinnerware, and utensils.
+Other amenities include a private bathroom, flat-screen cable TV, heat and air conditioning, an electric fireplace, a kitchen with full-sized appliances, cookware, dinnerware, and utensils.

 Petoskey RV Resort is conveniently located about 7 minutes from Bay Harbor, 10 minutes from downtown Petoskey, and 20 minutes from the Petoskey State Park.

-There is also a pool onsite if you want a break from the lake.
+There is also a pool on-site if you want a break from the lake.

 3 thoughts on “Top Things to Do in Petoskey, Michigan”